.WAV WARRIOR : A Music Experience with Tufawon

 The Process

 The production of songs is a process that involves many engaging steps.
-It’s an exciting and fun atmosphere, allowing our young people to express themselves artistically, work together as a team, and face their fears.
-The song production process involves three phases: beatmaking, songwriting, and recording.
+It’s an exciting and fun atmosphere, allowing our young people to express themselves artistically, work together as a team, represent their identities, face their fears, and build confidence.
+The song production process involves three phases: beatmaking/producing, songwriting, and recording.

 Beatmaking & Producing: Where Technical Skills Meet Creativity

-During the first portion of the workshop, we will create beats.
-For more introverted artists or those who prefer not to be in the spotlight singing or rapping, audio production can be the perfect "behind-the-scenes" form of expression.
-It allows artists to be creative with minimal pressure and fewer people watching them.
-For some, being front and center can cause anxiety, which is why making beats is a skill many thrive in, as it can be done without an audience.
+During the first phase of the class we will focus on making beats.
+For more introverted artists who prefer not to sing or rap, audio production can be the perfect "behind-the-scenes" form of expression.
+It allows artists to be creative with minimal pressure because for some, being front and center vocalizing can cause anxiety.
+Making beats is a perfect outlet for this type of student.

 We start off with introductions on the first day of the Beatmaking & Producing phase, establish boundaries and expectations, and then spend the duration of this portion of the program working on new beats every day.